-3. The topographic survey in the Flood Risk Assessment indicates that the proposed development is in an area with a maximum ground level of approx. 15.30mAOD in the northwest of the site and a minimum ground level of approx. 12.09mAOD in the southwest of the site.
-The topographic survey shows the general fall of the site is from northwest to southeast.
+3. OS map shows a maximum ground level of approx. 20mAOD along the whole of the eastern boundary of study area, and a minimum ground level of approx. 15mAOD in the southeast according to the close proximity of OS contour lines.
+The general fall of the site is from east to southeast.